Jars44/web-format-text/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and free to use.